Pirates Unit Study for Homeschooling Families

 Counting Treasure

 Pirates had to be good at their math skills to make sure they got their “fair share” of treasure.
-Use little jewels, foil covered chocolate coins, or some other treasure as manipulatives for whatever skill you are currently working on.
+Use little jewels, foil covered chocolate coins, or some other treasure as manipulatives for whatever math skill you are currently working on, like counting, adding, or dividing into groups.
+You could even spray paint some pebbles silver or gold, or make these salt dough pirate coins.
+The dollar tree usually has plastic “gold” coins in the spring, which work really well.

 Pirates Unit Study Character